Low/No Risk Sexual Practices

 Saliva does not transmit HIV meaning kissing is completely safe.

 The terms ‘watersports’ and ‘piss-play’ refer to sexual acts involving urine.
-Since HIV is not present in urine, watersports carry no risk of HIV transmission.
+HIV is not present in urine so watersports carry no risk of HIV transmission.

 Playing with someone’s arse or vagina with your fingers is a low risk activity for passing on HIV.
-However, trimmed fingernails and thorough hand washing is a god idea to help prevent damage to the wall of the anus or vagina and to lessen the risk of passing or acquiring an STI.
+However, trimmed fingernails and thorough hand washing is a good idea to help prevent damage to the wall of the anus or vagina and to lessen the risk of passing or acquiring a sexually transmitted infection (STI).

 Fisting means inserting your fist in someone’s arse or vagina.
 Fists can create serious cuts in the lining of the arse or vagina, which can allow HIV to be passed on if the person being fisted is then fucked without a condom.
 The person doing the fisting could also get HIV if they have any cuts or scratches.
 Latex gloves are important for protecting both participants.
 Surgical gloves are best.

 HIV can be transmitted from person-to-person via sex toys such as dildos, vibrators and butt-plugs, if they are being shared.
-Putting a condom on toys and changing the condom before using it on a different person will prevent HIV being passed on.
+When PrEP or treatment as prevention are not being used, putting a condom on toys and changing the condom before using it on a different person will prevent HIV being passed on.
 Alternatively, you can wash sex toys thoroughly with soap and hot water after each person.
-Sex toys that are shared but not cleaned can also transmit other STIs (sexually transmissible infections).
+Sex toys that are shared but not covered with a condom or cleaned between uses can also transmit other STIs.

-Douching is a way of cleaning your arse before being fucked and is done by inserting a tube into your arse and flushing it with water.
-Douching increases the risk of HIV infection because it removes the mucous lining of your arse leaving you vulnerable if having sex without a condom.
+Douching is a way of cleaning your arse or vagina before being fucked and is done by inserting a tube or douching bulb into your arse and flushing it with water.
+Douching can increase the risk of HIV infection because it removes the mucous lining leaving you vulnerable if having sex without a condom, when PrEP or treatment as prevention are not being used.
 Also, using a douche with a nozzle can cause tiny cuts.

 The letters BD/SM stand for bondage and discipline, and sadism and masochism, which refer to practices involving dominance, submission, discipline, punishment, bondage, sexual role-playing, sexual fetishism, sadomasochism, and power exchange, as well as the full spectrum of mainstream personal and sexual interactions.